CALL US ON 020 7234 0200 FOR A FREE INITIAL CHAT

 Anti-counterfeiting measures can be preventative, for example:

-• Ensuring that customs authorities in the UK and EU inspect, detain and destroy goods that are suspected of infringing your intellectual property rights (or are otherwise “fake”).
+• Ensuring that customs authorities in the UK and EU inspect, detain and destroy goods that are suspected of infringing your IP rights (or are otherwise “fake”).

 • Managing your portfolio of registered trade marks and design rights in the UK and internationally to ensure that these rights remain in force.

-Businesses will often need to enforce their intellectual property rights in order to prevent the production, advertising and sale of counterfeit products and services.
+Businesses will often need to enforce their IP rights in order to prevent the production, advertising and sale of counterfeit products and services.- It is important for clients to be seen actively protecting their brand and going after counterfeiters.

 Our expert anti-counterfeiting lawyers can help to:

-• Explain the relevant intellectual property right on which you can rely (which could range from registered trade marks, to unregistered design rights or database rights);
+• Explain the relevant IP right on which you can rely (which could range from registered trade marks, to unregistered design rights or database rights);

 • Collate evidence of the counterfeiting acts;